-Retreats typically last 3-7 days, but can go longer depending on the specific needs of the client.
-Frequently, clients travel to Tucson, and stay at a local resort, hotel or retreat center, then work with me from 3-5 hours per day.
-In special cases, I will travel to work with a client.
+Retreats typically last 3-7 days, but can go longer depending on your specific needs.
+Mostly, you’ll travel to Tucson and stay at a local resort, hotel or retreat center.
+Then, we’ll work together from 3-5 hours per day.
+In special cases, I will travel to work you.

 Every client and retreat is different.
-Special care is taken to design an optimal experience for each individual, couple, or group.
-I also works with a team of eminently skilled colleagues that can be engaged to provide the highest possible level of care.
-To inquire about setting up a retreat, email me at firstname.lastname@example.org.
+I take special care to design an optimal experience to meet your needs and goals.
+I also work with a team of eminently skilled colleagues to provide the highest possible level of care.
+To inquire about setting up a retreat, email me.

 “We started with a hike in the desert.
 And for me, going out during the hottest part of the day seemed preferable to sitting still and learning to meditate.
 I’ll do almost anything to keep from facing myself.
 But I take my agitation with me wherever I go.
 Even with Dr. Pirtle, I felt driven to talk.
 I don’t know why.
 I just did.
 I do.
 He politely encouraged me to “start sensing instead of thinking.”
 At first, I didn’t know what he meant.
 But as we walked, he guided me, like we were doing a walking meditation.
 The next thing I knew my mind was quite.
 Surrendering and dissolving, I became the desert: the heat, the wind, the fragrance, and the sounds.
 I felt empty.
 The agitation was gone.
 And it took him only 10 minutes to get me there.